 GCSE Art & Design (Photography) Course

-This coursework earns marks over the entire course resulting in a final grade.
 Students will use sketchpads and workbooks to demonstrate all practical learning, ideas development and critical analysis.
-Coursework takes the pressure away from traditional 2 hour exams.